-History of Movies (GE, Humanities) This course examines the technological advances that make movies magi innovations that fueled film creation.
-World cinema and the Hollywood st c.
-From the silent era through the present, students will explore the This cou udio system will be studied through the viewing of classic and popinnovati culture films.
+History of Movies

+This course examines the technological advances that make movies magic.
+From the silent era through the present, students will explore the innovations that fueled film creation.
+World cinema and the Hollywood studio system will be studied through the viewing of classic and popculture films.
 This course explores mostly feature-length narrative films, placing them in their historical, cultural and technological context, therefore giving the student a foundation for interpretation and analysis.